Preposition – “For”

 The park is just for a few blocks from here.

-We live for miles away from the city center.
+We live for miles away from the city centre.

 Is this dress too casual for the wedding?